 The problem with these guidelines and with looking at total

-cholesterol alone is that they makes no distinction between HDL and small LDL.
+cholesterol alone is that they make no distinction between HDL and small LDL.
 For example a total

 cholesterol reading of 240 could conceivably be considered healthy

-if the ratio of lipids are favorable.
+if the ratio of lipids is favorable.
 Furthermore, focusing on

 cholesterol in general does not measure the underlining cause